vladigleba/vladigleba.github.io/posts/basics/bible.md

 > *Thy word is true from the beginning*, and every one of thy righteous judgments endureth for ever.
 {% ct 'Psalm 119:160' %}

-## But hasn’t it been corrupted over the ages?
+## Hasn’t it been corrupted over the ages?

 > The words of the LORD are *pure words*, as silver tried in a furnace of earth, purified seven times.
 Thou shalt keep them, O LORD, thou shalt *preserve them* from this generation for ever.
 {% ct 'Psalm 12:6-7' %}